Wollw/Cellular-Polymaton/README.md

 ##Configuration
 The file "src/config.h" can be changed to configure the rules and cells of the automaton as well as some other options.

-##Configuration Options
 The following is an explanation of the configurable options available in the file "config.h"

 ###Required
     #define	CFG_CELL_COUNT	<size_t>